makersacademy/taster2.0/challenge_1.md

 Show off !
 You just created your first html page !

-We will soon push it live, but you've just learnt something essential, you first work locally and when you've got the result you expected, you can push it live !
+Tomorrow, we will push it live, but you've just learnt something essential, you first work locally and when you've got the result you expected, you can push it live !

 ### Section 2: The first real step (30min)

 The first thing you really start with is actually not coding.

-1. Take a paper, a pen, and draft the website with all of its element
+1. Take a paper, a pen, and draft [the website](https://taster-challenge-2.herokuapp.com/ "Challenge_2") with all of its element
   - The menu
   - The article (title, text and picture)
   - The footer